Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-12-first-kw-pr-accepted.md

 $ git rebase --interactive HEAD~4
 ```

-This command will catch last 4 commits in the current branch
+This command will catch the last 4 commits in the current branch
 starting from `HEAD` pointer.
 Then we basically selected:

 ```